rvagg/iamap/README.md

 <a name="IAMap_keys"></a>
 ### `async * IAMap#keys()`

-* Returns:  `AsyncIterator`: An async iterator that yields keys.
+* Returns:  `AsyncGenerator<Uint8Array>`: An async iterator that yields keys.
 All keys will be in `Uint8Array` format regardless of which format they were inserted via `set()`.

 Asynchronously emit all keys that exist within this `IAMap`, including its children.
 This will cause a full